SSD Barletta 1922

-A.S.D.
+S.S.D.
 Barletta 1922 is an Italian association football club located in Barletta, Apulia.
-Currently it plays in Serie D.
+Currently it plays in Eccellenza Apulia.

-Barletta was played in professional league as Società Sportiva Barletta Calcio.
-In 2015 the club went bankrupt, and a new phoenix club, A.S.D.
+Barletta was played in the professional league as Società Sportiva Barletta Calcio.
+In 2015, the club went bankrupt, and a new phoenix club, A.S.D.
 Barletta 1922, was admitted to 2015–16 Eccellenza on 6 August.

 History

 The first club was founded in 1922.

 At the pinnacle of the club's success, they were promoted to Serie B in the 1987–88 season and remained there until the 1990–91 season.

 In the 2007–08 season in Serie D, Barletta finished 2nd in Girone H, qualifying them for the promotional play-offs.
-They qualified as one of the nine teams in the group stage of the play-offs, but finished second in their group and did not qualify for the semi-finals.
-Ranked the best second-placed team in the three groups, it won special promotion to Lega Pro Seconda Divisione, as one of the 5 top teams in the promotional play-offs.
+They qualified as one of the nine teams in the group stage of the playoffs, but finished second in their group and did not advance to the semi-finals.
+Ranked as the best second-placed team in the three groups, it won special promotion to Lega Pro Seconda Divisione, one of the five top teams in the promotional play-offs.

 Colors and badge

-Their official colors are red and white.
+Their official colours are white and red; in fact, they're called "i biancorossi".